ahmedalhindi/Q-me/README.md

 # User story

 1. The admin of a Que location needs to login to create a Que.
-The admin is the only role that is allowed to add, delete and disable queus and services
+The admin is the only role that is allowed to add, delete and disable queus and services.

 2. The visitor login is optional only to allow a user to save favourit Ques in their account. otherwise a guest user is able to obtain a ticket.

-3. ...
+# Future work

+1. Implement statistical analysis for the manager to optimize thier process.

+2. Provide special offers for returning visitors.

+3. User can check the busy place before deciding to go.